 Compensation of up to \$1000 may be awarded to claimants for reasonable costs associated with cleaning up the crime scene.
 Compensable items include the reasonable cost of cleaning supplies, rented or purchased equipment necessary for cleanup, and labor associated with the cleanup.
-Except as otherwise provided in these rules, no reimbursement shall be awarded to replace or repair property damaged as a result of the crime.
+Except as otherwise provided in these rules, Nno reimbursement shall be awarded to replace or repair property damaged as a result of the crime, i.e., windows, doors, carpets or paint.